grubk/PhotoLingo/README.md

 2. **Upload an Image**
    Upload a picture of a common object.
-   > ⚠️ *Note: Only very common objects are recognized for now, as the app uses free-tier AI models.*
+   > ⚠️ *Note: Only very common objects are recognized for now, as the app uses a small AI model to save the user storage space.*

 3. **Translate the Object**
    The AI will recognize the object and provide **three possible labels** in your selected language.